 Burger King’s mouldy Whopper

-In 2020, Burger King announced that they had removed artificial preservatives, colours, and flavours from their famous Whopper burger.
-To promote this, Burger King released their mouldy Whopper marketing campaign.
+In 2020, Burger King announced that they had removed artificial preservatives, colors, and flavors from their famous Whopper burger.
+To promote this, Burger King released their moldy Whopper marketing campaign.
 Shared in both photo and video formats, Burger King documented how much mould grew on one of their Whoppers over a 34-day period.

 This marketing campaign, despite coming across as a rather unconventional method of marketing fast food, was a great example of how brands can capture the attention of their audience, as well as increase conversations around their brand.